 After the installation of a chimney liner the oil burner will need to be readjusted to account for the changes in draft created by the new liner.
 The installer will need a combustion test kit, these kits often cost a $1,200 or more.
 Be sure your installer has the proper test equipment to complete the job.

 Our CSI Certified Chimney Sweeps use state of the art equipment, complete with a lighted camera and video monitor.
 We look for any problems that may affect the safety of your chimney.

 Chimney Cleaning, Chimney Caps, Chimney Inspections & Chimney Repairs

 We're proud to provide chimney inspection, repairs & chimney liners installation to the following communities in Bucks County, PA:

-Bensalem Pa, Bristol Pa, Churchville Pa, Cornwells Heights Pa, Croydon Pa, Doylestown Pa., Fairless Hills Pa, Feasterville Pa, Furlong Pa, Jamison Pa, Langhorne Pa, Morrisville Pa, New Hope Pa, Newtown Pa, Richboro Pa, Trevose Pa, Tullytown Pa, Warminster Pa, Washington Crossing Pa, Wrightstown Pa, Wycombe Pa, Buckingham, Eddington Pa, Edgely Pa, Fallsington Pa, Feasterville Pa, Hatboro Pa, Horsham Pa, Holland Pa, Hulmeville Pa, Ivyland Pa, Levittown, Southampton Pa, Middletown Pa, Morrisville Pa, Northampton Pa, Oakford Pa, Penndel Pa, Wrightstown Pa and Yardley Pa.
+Andalusia Pa, Bensalem Pa, Bristol Pa, Churchville Pa, Cornwells Heights Pa, Croydon Pa, Doylestown Pa., Fairless Hills Pa, Feasterville Pa, Furlong Pa, Jamison Pa, Langhorne Pa, Morrisville Pa, New Hope Pa, Newtown Pa, Richboro Pa, Trevose Pa, Tullytown Pa, Warminster Pa, Washington Crossing Pa, Wrightstown Pa, Wycombe Pa, Buckingham, Eddington Pa, Edgely Pa, Fallsington Pa, Feasterville Pa, Hatboro Pa, Horsham Pa, Holland Pa, Hulmeville Pa, Ivyland Pa, Levittown, Southampton Pa, Middletown Pa, Morrisville Pa, Northampton Pa, Oakford Pa, Parkland Pa, Penndel Pa, Wrightstown Pa and Yardley Pa. near me.